bright/new-www/content/jobs/senior-fullstack-developer.md

 * at least 4 years of commercial programming experience as a fullstack developer or similar role
 * solid understanding of TypeScript/JavaScript
-* deep working experience with Node.js, NestJS and React
+* deep working experience with Node.js, React and React Native
 * a solution-oriented mindset
 * positive approach and flexibility to work on new challenges
-* advanced level of English (written and spoken)
+* advanced level of English and Polish (written and spoken)

 ## we would also appreciate if you have 🙌